 Candidate should not dishearten themselves if they think they can’t sit for 18-20 hours a day for IAS preparation.
 You can see around you that people who study for 17-18 hours a day but fail to pass whereas, many students who study only for 7-8 hours pass the exam only because of the right approach.
 It’s only a myth that cracking any exam demands toiling day and night but it depends on planning and guidance, perseverance and consistency.
 IAS preparation is also same.

 UPSC Prelims exam contains questions from almost all the fields.
 A person should be Polymath.
 General Knowledge cannot be mastered overnight, you have to start early.
 I always suggest UPSC aspirants start from schooling days.
 Obviously, a candidate must have knowledge of surroundings whether they are appearing in any competition or not.
+Lets start answering tips for How to prepare for upsc prelims?

 TIPS for IAS Preparation to appear in UPSC Prelims